odegoede/cis-nat/README.md

         -h, --help
                 Show this help message and exit
 ```
-Key output is mostly figures summarizing numbers of informative sites.
+Key output is tables of transcript overlaps that contain editing sites found in the pilot dataset that have some measurable editing (pilot_02_putative_cisnat_with_pilotSites.txt and pilot_02_putative_cisnat_with_strictPilotSites.txt), as well as figures summarizing numbers of informative sites.